Adding an Export Schedule

 The delivery profile defines the settings for delivering the exported data file to the end point.
 The delivery profile owner must have the data permissions for the subject areas that are used in the configuration.

-11. Validate and activate the export schedule.
-You can change the status to Active when you run the export configuration.
+10. Validate and activate the export schedule.
+Only active schedules generate an export.
 An inactive schedule does not generate an export.
 To activate the schedule:

-1. Click Save and Validate to view the validation step.
+1. Change the status to Active and then click Save and Validate to view the validation step.

 2. Select the export scope Location Name and Date for which to validate export generation.
 To validate against sample data, select Use sample data to validate configuration.